 The new feature offers note-limiting call and response with randomly generated rhythms and melodies (there's a new drop-down menu on the RSection tab).
 When I get a chance, I'll record a clip or two of me practicing along with it, but for now you can listen to examples of similar call and response exercieses in my LEARNING TO IMPROVISE - RHYTHM article.
 Those clips are done by me with an Aebersold, but they should give you a general idea of how to practice with this new feature.

 I have a lot more planned for these sorts of call and response activities.
 So much so that I'll probably end up creating a new tab just to contain it all.
 I'll also make it easier to use and control.
-For now, give it a try and let me know what you think!

 UPDATE 1/14/07 - Fixed issue where random melodies were playing notes outside of selected scales.
 The online and offline versions has been updated with this latest version.